-Some higher education institutes in AMS provide nuclear-related subjects in their programme, among others: National University of Malaysia, University of Technology Malaysia (Malaysia), University of Gadjah Mada, Polytechnic Institute of Nuclear Technology (Indonesia), and Chulalongkorn University (Thailand).
-Since there is no operating nuclear power plant (NPP) in the region, or concrete plans for a new NPP in the near future, the expertise are mostly used at nuclear research centres, universities, nuclear regulatory bodies, and non-power nuclear application fields.
-However, it is essential for everybody in nuclear industry to build the network and conduct joint projects at the regional and international levels to allow the exchange of knowledge and experience, as well as to stay updated with recent developments in nuclear technology.
-Last but not least, the commitment and support from government would bring positive impact to the education sector; young talents are motivated to explore nuclear studies and further choose a career in nuclear-related fields.
+Some higher education institutes in AMS provide nuclear-related subjects in their programme, among others: the National University of Malaysia, University of Technology Malaysia (Malaysia), University of Gadjah Mada, Polytechnic Institute of Nuclear Technology (Indonesia), and Chulalongkorn University (Thailand).
+Since there is no operating nuclear power plant (NPP) in the region or concrete plans for a new NPP in the near future, the experts are mostly used at nuclear research centres, universities, nuclear regulatory bodies, and non-power nuclear application fields.
+However, it is essential for everybody in the nuclear industry to build the network and conduct joint projects at the regional and international levels to allow the exchange of knowledge and experience, as well as to stay updated with recent developments in nuclear technology.
+Last but not least, the commitment and support from the government would bring a positive impact on the education sector; young talents are motivated to explore nuclear studies and further choose a career in nuclear-related fields.
 A clear path on human resource development programme will forge AMS to face the challenges and get ready to implement their future nuclear programme.
-(Featured photo credit: EDF France)